Motorcycle Accident Lawyer | Bike Crash Injuries Attorney

 There are many different ways that motorcycle accidents can arise.
 Typically, the main cause of a motorcycle accident is that of distracted driving by other vehicles on the road.
 Rear-end collisions to motorcyclists can cause much more severe damage than when this occurs with a vehicle of another kind.
-Sudden lane changes and U-turns by drivers of cars can occur suddenly and without warning and are a major concern for motorcyclists.
+Sudden lane changes and U-turns by drivers of cars can occur suddenly and are a major concern for motorcyclists.

 Our attorneys understand that passenger vehicles often view motorcyclists differently than they do other vehicles, and often times don’t respect the motorcycle’s position on the roadways.

-The National Highway Traffic Safety Administration, the division of the U.S. Department of Transportation tasked with road safety, has noted that a motorcycle rider is 8 times more likely to be injured and 37 times more likely to die in an accident than the occupant of a car in an automobile accident.
+The National Highway Traffic Safety Administration, the division of the U.S. Department of Transportation tasked with road safety, has noted that a motorcycle rider is eight times more likely to be injured and 37 times more likely to die in an accident than the occupant of a car in an automobile accident.

 Common Bike Crash Injuries